 Classical and Popular Styles

-I have been teaching piano for over five years.
-My students have started with no knowledge of music and gone on to study advanced piano.
+Piano is an excellent instrument for expressing yourself!
+My students have started with no knowledge of music and gone on to be proficient at reading sheet music and pop chords.
 Within the first few lessons you will be able to play basic songs on the piano and overtime you will be able to read music with ease.
-I specialize in beginning classical piano and pop keyboard-style piano.
-I typically use a combination of Faber & Faber curriculum and my own curriculum which teaches pop chords and improvisation.
+I teach a hybrid of classical technique and popular style.
+I use the Faber & Faber curriculum for theory, technique, and repertoire.
+In addition, I encourage students to study popular repertoire (things they might hear on the radio and want to learn how to play)!
+In our popular repertoire, we learn how to read chord charts and learn a melody by ear.
+I also welcome developing songs you may be making up at home and experimenting with improvisation.
+I believe strongly in having fun with piano and playing things you are interested in!
 I love working with students of all levels and look forward to meeting you!

 As one of the UNCSA Teaching Assistants for Keyboarding, I'm well prepared to start with you at the very beginning.
 We will cover basic keyboard skills, including: scales, key signatures, chords, sight reading practices, and keyboard theory.
 We'll also cover hand position, healthy posture, and effective practice technique.